cmdinglasan/Arstle-Community-Pantries/README.md

     <summary>Few explanation on the API</summary><br/>
     - The API returns the result.
 </details>

+## Contribute
+To contribute in adding in the list of community pantries, you may click here [Arstle Pantries](https://arstle-pantries.herokuapp.com/pantries)

 ## License
 [MIT](https://opensource.org/licenses/MIT) - Copyright &copy; [Arstle Media](https://arstlemedia.com)